56kcloud/Training/DockerCon/monitoring/monitoring-stack.md

 8. In the Datasource Menu select the Plugins menu

 ### <a name="Task_3"></a>Task 4: Monitoring Containers / Hosts with the Prometheus Stack

 In the final section we will build a Dashboard based on the Prometheus stack.
 We will create a simple Status Dashboard highlighting the Systems State, Containers performance, and Diskspace.
 Let's do this!

 ### Create Single Stat Uptime
-1. In the Grafana UI click the `+` -> Create Dashboard menu
+1. In the Grafana UI click the + -> Create Dashboard menu
 2. Select Single Stat
 3. On the Panel Title click the Menu -> Edit button.
 4. Click the Datasource option -> Prometheus
-5. Add the query `time() - node_boot_time_seconds` which takes the current time and subtracts it from the boot time to give us Uptime of the server
+5. Add the `time() - avg(node_boot_time_seconds)` which takes the current time and subtracts it from the boot time to give us the average Uptime of all servers in the cluster
 6. Click the Options Tab -> Set the unit to Time -> Seconds
 7. Set the Decimal to 0
 8. Click the General Tab and Rename the Panel to Uptime
 9. Save Dashboard

 ### Create Single Stat Targets Online
 1. At the top right of the screen click -> Add Panel(looks like a graph) -> Single Stat button and move it next to the Uptime panel